On Bunyah 2018

 Inspired by the Bartok Sonata for the same players (but employing different percussion instruments) this work explores forward moving fast music, octaves and waves of trills in its two outer movements.
 In the center of the work stands a still ritual like music, a moment of strange calm before the music takes off again with a new harmonic density.
+Commissioned by the American Piano Duo.
 BUY the SCORE/PARTS

 Instrumentation: 2 Pianos, 2 Percussionists.
 Duration: 12min